 Preserving and sharing overlooked histories of people with learning disabilities in Portsmouth.

 People with learning disabilities do not have an archive in Portsmouth.
-Their heritage is at risk of being lost unless oral histories are preserved and recorded for future generations.
+Their heritage is at risk of being lost unless oral histories are preserved for future generations.

 “We want to show people this is us… this is what we can do… this is what we want them to understand about what we have dealt with in our lives.”
-Emma, IAC Member (Inclusive Arts Committee).
+Emma, member of the Inclusive Arts Committee (IAC).

-The Groundwork project is co-designed with the IAC, connecting members with their heritage, researching and preserving previously unheard institutional and community histories of people with learning disabilities in Portsmouth.
+The Groundwork project is co-designed with the IAC, connecting members with their heritage, researching and preserving overlooked institutional and community histories of people with learning disabilities in Portsmouth.

 Groundwork has been made possible thanks to the support of Arts Council England, National Lottery Community Fund, National Lottery Heritage Fund, Portsmouth City Council and Victorious Festival.
 Aspex Portsmouth and Crying Out Loud are delivery partners.